Connect to MongoDB data source

 To configure the MongoDB data source, follow the below steps:

-data source type.
+MongoDBdata source type.

-When you create a new data, the NEW DATASOURCE
+When you create a new data, the NEW DATASOURCE panel will show up with basic options,

 Specify the data source name without special characters, in Name field.